AndrewWillacy/AndrewWillacy/README.md

 ## Hi there 👋 I'm Andrew

 I am a Data Analyst specialising in customer behaviour, segmentation, and performance analysis.
-I use SQL, Python, Excel, and Tableau to extract, clean, and analyse large datasets, identify patterns, and deliver actionable business insight.
+I use SQL, Python, Excel, and Tableau to extract, validate, and interpret large datasets, turning complex information into clear, actionable business insight.

 My background in retail operations provides strong commercial understanding of customer behaviour, operational performance, and data accuracy.
 I have applied analytical techniques to customer demographics, marketing effectiveness, and operational performance datasets, translating complex data into clear recommendations to support decision-making.

-I have delivered multiple analytical projects involving customer behaviour, segmentation, and performance analysis.

 ## Core Skills